-Insourcing or outsourcing your used-vehicle reconditioning?
+[WHITE PAPER] Internalize or outsource your used-vehicle reconditioning?

 reconditioning VO